What is alternative text?

-- it is read by screen readers in place of images allowing the content and function of the image to be accessible to those with visual or certain cognitive disabilities
+- It's read by screen readers in place of images so the content and function of the image are accessible to people with visual or certain cognitive disabilities.

-- it is displayed in place of the image in browsers if the image file is not loaded or when the user has chosen not to view images
+- It's displayed in place of the image in browsers if the image file is not loaded or when the user has chosen not to view images.

-- it provides a semantic meaning and description to images which can be read by search engines or be used to later determine the content of the image from page context alone
+- It provides a semantic meaning and description for images that can be read by search engines or be used to later determine the content of the image from page context alone.

 Do not use alternative text to describe decorative elements or visual elements that are not not important to the page content.
-You do not need to have alternative text to describe a visual pattern, colour or visual style of a site element (such as a navigation element).
+You don't need to provide alternative text to describe a visual pattern, colour or visual style of a site element (such as a navigation element).
 For these elements leave the ‘alt attribute’ of the image blank.

 All of these functions are important so you must provide alternative text wherever practical.

 Alternative text can be presented in two ways:

 - within the alt attribute of the img element (in code) – this will be picked up by screen readers but invisible to the majority of page visitors